bayusetiaji/UDPSamples/README.md

 # UDPSamples
-A Simple demo of UDP client-server using WindSock.
+A Simple demo of UDP client-server using WinSock.

 There are 2 projects:
 1. UDPServer